nicolasmarcelino/nicolasmarcelino/README.md

 🔄 Previously active on [nicolasmarcelin0](https://github.com/nicolasmarcelin0)

-🌱 Aspiring developer

-🕸️ Experience with web development

-🎓 Graduated from a technical IT course
+💻 I am a computer technician with a focus on software development, and I am currently studying Computer Science

 🎬 Contributed to
-[Ciné](https://github.com/Sapucai-Socket/New-Website-Movie) - a platform for movie enthusiasts to share reviews, utilizing React & Firebase
+[Ciné](https://github.com/Sapucai-Socket/New-Website-Movie) - a platform for movie enthusiasts to share reviews built with React and Firebase

-🚀 Eager to explore new frameworks, languages, and dive deep into projects, with an aim to broaden my horizons in both technology & UX

-💬 I believe that clear communication and a humble attitude really help teamwork